 2. You don’t have to invest huge sums of money

-As mentioned in my previous post, a lot of people think they need to have thousands of pounds to invest.
+As mentioned in my previous post about common investing misconceptions, a lot of people think they need to have thousands of pounds to invest.
 While I knew this wasn’t the case, I still thought the minimum investment would be around £500 – a significant sum for a lot of people!

 There are accounts like this, but you can also start with much smaller sums.
 For example, the account I opened has a minimum investment of a £20 monthly direct debit or a £100 lump sum.
 This made me feel more relaxed about the situation, as I could try out investing and see if it’s for me.
 I also didn’t have to risk losing a huge amount of money in the process.